notagamedevnono/trinityCore-docker/clean_server.md

 - Edit worldserver.conf again and disable console

-      Console.Enable=0
+      Console.Enable = 0

    We do this so TrinityCore will run in "daemon" mode,  if we don't the console prompt waiting for user input will flood your docker logs

-- Uncomment the two `command` lines in docker-compose.yml, and restart your solution

-      docker-compose up -d --force-recreate

 - Add your realm IP : TrinityCore requires that your server's IP is added to the realmlist table.
 Figure out what your Docker host machine IP is then run this

       docker exec -it trinity-db bash -c "mysql -u root -proot -D auth -e \"UPDATE realmlist SET address='YOUR-IP-HERE' \" "

+- Uncomment the two `command` lines in docker-compose.yml, and restart your solution

+      docker-compose up -d --force-recreate

 - Your TrinityCore server is ready to use.
 For further admin, telnet in to @ your Docker host IP and port 3443, use your GM credentials.